robrwo/perl-Software-Policy-CodeOfConduct/README.md

 When submitting a bug or request, please include a test-file or a patch to an existing test-file that illustrates the bug or desired feature.

+If the bug you are reporting has security implications which make it inappropriate to send to a public issue tracker, then see `SECURITY.md` for instructions how to report security vulnerabilities

 # AUTHOR